opengeos/segment-geospatial/README.md

 ## Acknowledgements

+This project is based upon work partially supported by the National Aeronautics and Space Administration (NASA) under Grant No. 80NSSC22K1742 issued through the [Open Source Tools, Frameworks, and Libraries 2020 Program](https://bit.ly/3RVBRcQ).

-This project is supported by Amazon Web Services ([AWS](https://aws.amazon.com/)).
+This project is also supported by Amazon Web Services ([AWS](https://aws.amazon.com/)).
 In addition, this package was made possible by the following open source projects.
 Credit goes to the developers of these projects.

 -   [segment-anything](https://github.com/facebookresearch/segment-anything)
 -   [segment-anything-eo](https://github.com/aliaksandr960/segment-anything-eo)